snekbeater/scrambpy/README.md

 1. Install Python 3 if not already present (Ubuntu, Raspberry OS etc should have Python 3 installed already).
 2. Download scramb.py Script
+3. (Optional) Download scrambpystudio.py, if you want to use a GUI for scramb.py.
+Place scrambpystudio.py in the same directory as scramb.py.
-3. If not present, install Pillow with `pip install Pillow`
+4. If not present, install Pillow with `pip install Pillow`
-4. Make the script executable `chmod +x scramb.py`
+5. Make the script executable `chmod +x scramb.py`

 # Usage